-BMC refuses safai karamchari study leave for TISS course
+BMC refuses safai karamchari study leave

 For nearly a year, Sunil Yadav has been trying to take study leave from the Brihanmumbai Municipal Corporation (BMC), where he works as a safai karamchari, to complete his Masters at the Tata Institute of Social Sciences.
 It was only through RTI that he got to know the reason for the delay.
 A "safai karamchari is not qualified to avail the leave", as what he will learn is not connected to his duties, the RTI reply told him, a stipulation that is incidentally missing from the BMC rule book.